I have been reading SF&F for over 4 decades. Now I’ve decided to review books and run amok whenever the occasional calls for it.

 Very politely.
 I’m definitely out of my element in the sea, so I’d have to let them have it, apologize profusely and hope I haven’t pissed them off too badly.
 The consequences could be deadly otherwise and I’m rather attached to life in general.

 Your family allows you to keep one fantastical creature at home.
-What do you choose?
+What

 A Porg naturally!